 Research from the field of narrative psychology shows that storytelling can improve well-being.
 When a person examines their stories more closely, reflects on what they mean and edits them as they evolve, those stories can help facilitate healing and growth.
 Additionally, the act of sharing those stories with others, even when feeling vulnerable, also adds to healing.

 As people get older, they naturally reflect on their lives.

-In her work with people at the end of their lives in hospice settings, Erin Fitzgerald, FNP of Samaritan Evergreen Hospice, notes that allowing and encouraging loved ones to share their stories can help to relieve stress in a dying person.
+In her work with people at the end of their lives in hospice settings, Erin Fitzgerald, FNP, notes that allowing and encouraging loved ones to share their stories can help to relieve stress in a dying person.

 “Sharing our stories and being heard by others reminds a person that their life has value.
 It can help a person see their life in new ways and can help to release tension or anxiety in the person,” Fitzgerald said.